wjdp/abington10k/event.md

 ### Chip Timing

-New this year we are introducing chip timing provided by Swift Timing.
+We are using chip timing provided by Swift Timing.